 Chef Jonathan Benno famous his signature recipes

-Jonathan Benno was raised in Connecticut farm united states, in which circle of relatives dinners protected his grandmother’s eggplant parmesan made with eggplant right out of the garden.
-After education at The Culinary Institute of America, he found out from the fine within the commercial enterprise, along with Daniel Boulud, Tom Colicchio, and Thomas Keller.
-Keller had him open his New York flagship Per Se.
-Later, he ran the kitchen on the acclaimed Lincoln Ristorante.
+Jonathan Benno was raised on a Connecticut farm in the United States, where a circle of relatives dinners protected his grandmother’s eggplant parmesan made with eggplant right out of the garden.
+After education at The Culinary Institute of America, he learned from the fine within the commercial enterprise, along with Daniel Boulud, Tom Colicchio, and Thomas Keller.
+Keller had him open his New York flagship, Per Se.
+Later, he ran the kitchen of the acclaimed Lincoln Ristorante.
 Now he’s taken over at New York’s The Evelyn Hotel, opening Leonelli Taberna, Leonelli Focacceria, and his namesake Benno.

 Roasted leg of lamb with roasted garlic puree